-B. Committees of the Council on Faculty Development and Administrative Relations

-- 1. Committee on Facilities and Educational Resources - a.
+- A. Charge: Recommends policies and procedures with regard to academic freedom and responsibility, professional ethics, faculty appointments, promotion and tenure, the appointment and review of administrative officers, and faculty relationships, including well-being, development, morale, and supporting services; considers other issues and proposals related to faculty-administrative relations. - B. Committees of the Council on Faculty Development and Administrative Relations - 1.
+Committee on Facilities and Educational Resources - a.
 Charge: Advises on all matters concerning facilities, grounds, and other physical resources as they relate to instruction and research. - b.
 Membership-Voting: When possible, voting members should serve concurrently as Faculty Senate liaisons to or members of the university committees from which the committee routinely receives reports.

-Non-voting: Non-voting, ex officio members will include one representative each from the Government of the Student Body, the Graduate and Professional Student Senate, and the office of the provost.
-FP&M???
+Non-voting: Non-voting, ex officio members will include one representative each from the Student Government, the Graduate and Professional Student Senate, FP&M, and the office of the SVPP.

 - 2. Committee on Recognition and Development - a.
 Charge: Oversees and acts upon policies and programs relative to the professional development of faculty.
-Makes recommendations to the provost for recognition and awards, travel grants, leaves, and other grants. - b.
+Makes recommendations to the SVPP for recognition and awards, travel grants, faculty professional development assignments, and other grants. - b.
 Membership-Voting: The voting members of the committee will include the chair and the chairs of the corresponding college committees.

-Non-voting: Non-voting, ex officio members will include one representative from the office of the provost.
+Non-voting: Non-voting, ex officio members will include one representative from the office of the SVPP.

 - c.
 Term of Office: The chair will be appointed for a three-year term, renewable for a maximum of six years.
 The length of term of the college representatives will be determined by the individual colleges. - 3.
 Committee on Equity, Diversity, and Inclusion - a.
-Charge: Reviews Senate initiatives to assess their probable impact upon equity, diversity, and inclusion, plays an advocacy role for its constituencies, and initiates proposals. - b.
-Membership-Voting: A majority of the committee will be from the women and minorities communities.
+Charge: Reviews senate initiatives to assess their probable impact upon equity, diversity, and inclusion, plays an advocacy role for its constituencies, and initiates proposals. - b.
+Membership-Voting: The committee will be one representative from each college.